 Car Accidents in San Diego County

 While San Diego is a beautiful and desirable place to live, it doesn’t come without its downfalls.
 One such negative involves the hectic nature of driving and commuting in and around the county.
-Weather conditions, defective road conditions, unexpected delays, heavy traffic, and dangerous driving behaviors can all lead to accidents, injuries, and death.
+Weather conditions, defective road conditions, unexpected delays, heavy traffic, large commercial trucks, and dangerous driving behaviors can all lead to accidents, injuries, and death.
 For the last few years in San Diego, the number of accidents involving motor vehicles is on the rise.

 While traffic laws and safety regulations are attempting to curb these dangerous trends, the effects have not yet been felt.
 In 2016 alone, there were 21,276 car involved collisions in San Diego County.
 As the chart shows, these numbers are increasing each year.
 While fatalities from automobile accidents slightly dropped to 242 from 251 in 2015, these numbers are still much higher then just a few years ago.
 Taking a look at San Diego County specifically, the leading causes of collisions were Unsafe Speed, Improper Turning, Automobile Right-Of-Way and Driving or Bicycling Under the Influence of Alcohol or Drugs.